alexraju01/Vessel-Tracker/README.md

 #### 🧠 Why I Started with the Backend

-I will first approach the development with the backend for reasons:
+I will first approach the development with the backend for the reasons:

 - **Data-First Approach:** Defining the schema and API endpoints early allowed me to finalize how vessel data would be structured, stored, and manipulated.
 - **API Contract Clarity:** Having working APIs from the start ensured that frontend development could progress independently, knowing exactly what data formats to expect.